13/tasmota-scripts/ESP32-Clock.md

   ON Minute=1140 DO DisplayDimmer 13 ENDON
   ON Minute=419 DO DisplayDimmer 100 ENDON

-  ON Minute=420 DO DisplayScrollText Guten Morgen, 2 ENDON ON Minute=450 DO DisplayScrollText Guten Morgen, 2 ENDON ON Minute=1320 DO DisplayScrollText Gute Nacht, 2 ENDON ON Minute=1350 DO DisplayScrollText Gute Nacht, 2 ENDON
+  ON Minute=420 DO Backlog RuleTimer1 20; RuleTimer2 35; DisplayScrollText GUTEN MORGEN...., 2 ENDON
+  ON Minute=450 DO Backlog RuleTimer1 20; RuleTimer2 35; DisplayScrollText GUTEN MORGEN...., 2 ENDON
+  ON Minute=1320 DO Backlog RuleTimer1 15; RuleTimer2 30; DisplayScrollText GUTE NACHT....,2 ENDON
+  ON Minute=1350 DO Backlog RuleTimer1 15; RuleTimer2 30; DisplayScrollText GUTE NACHT....,2 ENDON
 ```